CelvinBraun/code_snippets/README.md

 # code_snippets
-this is a place, where I keep code snippets
+this was a place, where I keep code snippets -> I´m using currently GitHub Gist.